Curriculum Overview

 Entry Level Maths - City and Guilds

 The Maths Entry Level Certificate provides basic and relevant mathematical skills and is suitable for students of all ages.
 It can build confidence in maths, especially with lower ability students.
-The assessment is on demand so students can complete assignments when they’re ready, helping to keep them motivated.
+The assessment is on demand, so students can complete assignments when they’re ready, helping to keep them motivated.

 Science